Benjamin E. Thomas

 Your use of this website and any communications with Sutin, Thayer & Browne law firm through this website do not constitute or create an attorney-client relationship with Sutin, Thayer & Browne.
 You do not have an attorney-client relationship with Sutin, Thayer & Browne and cannot expect Sutin, Thayer & Browne to take any action on your behalf unless and until you and Sutin, Thayer & Browne make an explicit agreement setting forth the scope of representation, the fee arrangement and other relevant matters.
 Any information you send to Sutin, Thayer & Browne law firm through this website is non-confidential and non-privileged.
 Do not send or include any information in your email that you consider to be confidential or privileged.

 BENJAMIN E. THOMAS is the President and CEO of Sutin, Thayer & Browne, one of New Mexico's leading law firms.
 Ben practices in Albuquerque and Santa Fe, primarily in commercial litigation, employment law, creditor rights and civil rights litigation, representing businesses and individuals in a broad range of litigation and disputes.

 In his employment practice, Ben advises businesses with respect to employment relations and represents companies before the Human Rights Commission, the EEOC and in employment discrimination, sexual harassment and civil rights lawsuits.
 Ben presents anti-harassment and anti-discrimination training seminars for employers and prepares policies and employment contracts for businesses.

 For several years, Ben was the legal instructor for a prominent banking school, educating bankers on the basics of banking and foreclosure law.
 He also teaches seminars to lawyers and creditors on the entire foreclosure process.
 Ben has specific experience in guiding banks through the purchase of other financial institutions and transfer of loans.

-Ben represents businesses in dram-shop-related personal injury litigation and has experience representing clients in the prison industry in a wide range of lawsuits.
+Ben represents businesses in dram-shop-related personal injury litigation and routinely assists companies in a wide range of lawsuits and business disputes.

 - New Mexico, 2003